Southern California Indoor Volleyball Hall of Fame

 INTERNATIONAL VB HOF MEMBERS, OLYMPIANS, NCAA CHAMPS

 The 2020 Southern California Indoor Volleyball Hall of Fame (SCIVBHOF) induction class includes 13 individuals that cover the first USA Olympic Team (Jane Ward) to the last NCAA men’s volleyball championship (Alan Knipe).
-They will be honored at the fourth induction banquet/charity auction on Sunday night, May 3 at Anaheim’s Highway 39 Event Center.
-There are International Volleyball and AVCA Hall of Fame members and names that are legends in the sport.
+The fourth induction banquet/charity auction on Sunday night, May 3 at Anaheim’s Highway 39 Event Center HAS BEEN POSTPONED TO MAY 2, 2021 COMBINED WITH THE 2021 CLASS.
+The 2020 class includes International Volleyball and AVCA Hall of Fame members and names that are legends in the sport.
 Headlining are 1964 & 68 Olympian Jane Ward, triple USA All-Era team member Manny Saenz and NCAA champion as a player and coach as well as 2012 USA Olympic Coach Alan Knipe from Long Beach State.

 Other inductees include a rare USA indoor and beach Olympian and NCAA championship player Jeff Nygaard, who is currently the USC men’s head coach and 1968 Olympic starting setter and San Diego State men’s coach for its only NCAA school title, Jack Henn.
 More include Henn’s SDSU star player and also NCAA championship coach Duncan McFarland, plus NCAA champion and 1988 Olympic Gold Medalist Troy Tanner, who coached Kerri Walsh-Jennings and Misty May-Treanor to Olympic Gold on the beach in 2008.
 Add in retired Long Beach State women’s coach Dixie Grimmett, who coached the first unbeaten team in collegiate history and 1968 USA Women’s Olympic Coach Harlan Cohen, who helped start the Pepperdine men’s program.